Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent

 \end{theorem}

-Theorem \ref{thm: main theorem} states that COfB and COnB attain asymptotically exact coverage as the sample size $n\to\infty$, \emph{regardless of any fixed choice of $B\geq$ 2 for COfB and $B\geq1$ for COnB}.
-This light computation hinges on our interval construction that utilizes the cheap bootstrap idea based on sample-resample independence which differs from standard bootstraps.
-Note the subtlety that COfB requires $B\geq 2$, but COnB is valid even for $B$ as small as $1$.
-This discrepancy comes from the slight difference in the joint asymptotic limits among the original and resample (A)SGD runs of COfB and COnB respectively, which will be discussed in Theorem \ref{thm: asymptotic result} in the following section.
-One may also notice that COnB works only for ASGD.
-Whether it will work for SGD is still open to us, as the asymptotic behavior for SGD in this case is actually more delicate.
+\Cref{thm: main theorem} states that COfB and COnB attain asymptotically exact coverage as the sample size $n\to\infty$, \emph{regardless of any fixed choice of $B$}.
+Note the subtlety that COfB running SGD requires $B\geq 2$, but our methods running ASGD are valid even for $B$ as small as $1$.
+This discrepancy comes from the slight difference in the joint asymptotic limits among the original and resample runs of SGD and ASGD, which will be discussed in \Cref{thm: asymptotic result} in the following section.
+Moreover, note that COnB works only for ASGD.
+Whether it will work for SGD is still open to us due to the delicacy of the asymptotic behavior for SGD in this case.

+We conclude this section by remarking on the expected width of the confidence intervals generated by our methods.
+As will be evidenced by our subsequent analyses, our intervals are based on $t$-statistic construction and thus follow the behavior of $t$-intervals.
+Specifically, our widths are larger than those of normality intervals, but shrink rapidly as $B$ increases.
+In our experiments, it appears that using a small $B$, such as $B=3$ or $5$, already gives a good balance in execution time and expected interval width.
+In addition, this moderate compensation in the interval width significantly improves coverage probability over the benchmark methods.
+Our experimental discussions in \Cref{section: experiments discussions} provide more details on these observations.

-\section{Ideas Behind the Main Guarantees}
+\section{Ideas behind the Main Guarantees}

-In this section, we delineate the development of Theorem \ref{thm: main theorem} in three layers.
+In this section, we delineate the development of \Cref{thm: main theorem} in three layers.
 First, we establish the conditional convergence for the error of the resample runs of our methods, which is widely utilized in classical bootstraps.
 For COnB, we borrow this result from \cite{JMLR:v19:17-370}.
-For COfB, we generalize a newly developed Berry-Esseen type bound from recent work \cite{shao2022berry}.
+For COfB, we generalize a newly developed Berry-Esseen type bound from recent work by \cite{shao2022berry}.
 Second, we show a translation from conditional convergence to the asymptotic independence between the error of the original estimate and the resample estimates.
-Finally, we leverage the cheap bootstrap method \cite{lam2022cheap} to convert the asymptotic independence above into asymptotically exact interval construction.
+Finally, we leverage the cheap bootstrap method by \cite{lam2022cheap} to convert the asymptotic independence above into large-sample coverage-exact interval construction.